cite-sa/open-science-lens/docs/osl-enhancer.md

 ```

 If you are importing it to an Angular Application you also have to complete the following steps:
-* Add the script to your angular.json file in the projects.projectName.build.scripts list
+* Add the script to your angular.json file in the projects->"projectName"->build->scripts list

 ### Using the widget